grails/grails-data-mapping/README.txt

 Redis
 -----

-The Redis module requires Jedis to be installed into your local Maven cache.

-Then do the following for Jedis:
+To run tests against the Redis module you need a running instance of Redis.
+To get started do the following:

-git clone git://github.com/graemerocher/jedis.git
+git clone git://github.com/antirez/redis.git
-cd jedis
+cd redis
-gradle install
+make
+src src
+./redis-server